Forecasts of Climate-Associated Shifts in Tree Species (ForeCASTS)

 The ecoregions for this tool are statistically determined and quantitative; thirty thousand of these ecoregions were created globally across present and multiple alternative forecasted future conditions.
 USDA Forest Service Forest Inventory Analysis (FIA) plots were used to determine where tree species occur, and to develop a subset of the 30,000 ecoregions within which each tree species can survive.
 The subset of ecoregions is then tracked into the future to determine whether the geographic range for that tree species is predicted to grow, shrink, shift, or disappear.

+Outputs also show how habitat may change under different climate scenarios.
 So far, maps have been developed for 213 tree species under current climates, and under 2 different climate models and 2 emissions scenarios for the years 2050 and 2100.
 The ForeCASTS atlas also includes "minimum required movement" (MRM) maps that quantify the distances between current habitat locations that may become unsuitable in the future and the nearest future suitable habitat.

 These maps are meant to help scientists, land managers, and policy makers target tree species for monitoring, conservation, and management activities by pinpointing locations where climate change pressures are likely to be most intense.